danwerner21/CortexPC/README.md

 The third test image has two versions.
 The first version configures the serial port to 9600 Baud, 7 bits/character, even parity, 2 stops bits, no flow control, and then loops continually sending the ASCII characters >21 ("!") to >7E .
 This version tests most of the system including ROM and RAM.
 The second version is a ROM only version.
 It also configures the serial port to 9600 Baud, 7 bits/character, even parity, 2 stops bits, no flow control, and then loops continually sending the ASCII characters >21 ("!") to >7E , but does not use any external RAM.

-Note that the TMS9995 uses the RAM3 chip on the ROMRAM card, therefore it must be populated for the TMS9995 board to function.

 ## Patches